 *Issues guidelines for handling patients

-Nigeria’s top human rights watch agency, the National Human Rights Commission (NHRC) has condemned the incessant cases of violation of the rights of Nigerians being held in isolation and treatment centres across the country in relation to the coronavirus pandemic, adding that every suspected victims of COVID-19 and those being treated for the ailment possess certain rights protected by the Constitution, which must be upheld at all times.
+The Commission stated that every suspected victims of COVID-19 and those being treated for the ailment possess certain rights, protected by the Constitution,which must be upheld at all times.

-The Executive Secretary of the agency, Tony Ojukwu said through a press statement issued in Abuja and signed by the Director, Corporate Affairs, Mr. Lambert Opara, that the “ incessant violations of COVID-19 patients’ rights accounts for the rising cases of protests at treatment centres and abscondment of patients from such centres in many parts of the country.”
+The Executive Secretary, Tony Ojukwu was of the view that incessant violations of COVID-19 patients’ rights accounts for the rising cases of protests at treatment centres and abscondment of patients from such centres in many parts of the country.

-Ojukwu stated this in Abuja on Wednesday, while presenting documents containing a set of guidelines for the handling of COVID-19 patients without compromising their rights, issued by the NHRC.
+Ojukwu spoke in Abuja on Wednesday while presenting a documents, containing a set of guidelines for the handling of COVID-19 patients without compromising their rights, issued by the NHRC.

 Ojukwu added: “It (the document) also contains provisions aimed at ensuring access to adequate accommodation, food, water and sanitation, information and communication for patients at COVID-19 treatment centres and facilities in Nigeria.